 Before taking on Mars, the researchers tested their approach by applying it to the gravity field that was in use before the GRAIL mission.
 The resulting estimate for the density of the moon’s crust essentially matched the GRAIL result of 2,550 kilograms per meter cubed (about 159 pounds per cubic foot).

 From the new model, the team generated global maps of the crust’s density and thickness.
 These maps show the kinds of variations the researchers expect, such as denser crust beneath Mars’ giant volcanoes.

-The researchers note that NASA’s InSight mission — short for Interior Exploration using Seismic Investigations, Geodesy and Heat Transport — is expected to provide the kinds of measurements that could confirm their finding.
+The researchers note that NASA’s InSight mission — short for Interior Exploration using Seismic Investigations, Geodesy, and Heat Transport — is expected to provide the kinds of measurements that could confirm their findings.
 This Discovery Program mission, scheduled for launch in 2018, will place a geophysical lander on Mars to study its deep interior.

 For the team’s model, along with the derived density map and crustal thickness models, visit: https://pgda.gsfc.nasa.gov

 Reference: “Evidence for a low bulk crustal density for Mars from gravity and topography” by Sander Goossens, Terence J. Sabaka, Antonio Genova, Erwan Mazarico, Joseph B. Nicholas and Gregory A. Neumann, 26 July 2017, Geophysical Research Letters.

 Be the first to comment on "New Gravity Map of Mars Suggests the Planet Has a Porous Crust"